lucasoliveirabs/evm-storage/README.md

-# ethereum-studies
+# EVM Storage

-## EVM Storage
+Solidity is a strongly typed language so the most important thing regarding storage is regarding the *number of slots used* and *what values are used in those slots*;

-solidity >(solc)> deployed EVM bytecode >(mining and bytecode execution by nodes)> blockchain state stored by nodes
+### Code Pathway

-#### Yul
+solidity >(solc, Yul generation)> deployed EVM bytecode >(mining and bytecode execution by nodes)> blockchain state stored by nodes

-- Yul is an EVM intermediate representation language, inline assembly, interesting for understanding EVM storage optimization and gas costs management;
+### Yul
-- The only data type supported in Yul is bytes32, the exact size of an EVM storage slot;
+- Yul is an EVM inline assembly, Solidity and Yul are interoperability makes it interesting for EVM storage and related gas costs understanding;
-- The most important thing regarding storage is regarding the *number of slots used* and *what values are used in those slots*;
+- 'bytes32' is the only data type supported in Yul, the exact size of an EVM storage slot;

 #### Refs
 https://docs.soliditylang.org/en/v0.8.26/